tapparelj/gr-lora_sdr/README.md

 	- Low datarate optimisation mode
 	- Utilisation of soft-decision decoding for improved performances

-\* Spreading factors 5 and 6 not compatible with SX1261/2.
+\* Spreading factors 5 and 6 are not compatible with SX126x.
 ## Reference
 J. Tapparel, O. Afisiadis, P. Mayoraz, A. Balatsoukas-Stimming and A. Burg, "An Open-Source LoRa Physical Layer Prototype on GNU Radio," 2020 IEEE 21st International Workshop on Signal Processing Advances in Wireless Communications (SPAWC), Atlanta, GA, USA, 2020, pp. 1-5.